Model Connections

 Creating a Model Connection

 Model Connections are defined at the Namespace level of an Organization and can be used by any Projects within the Namespace.
-For connivence, a new Model Connection can be created as part of the Project Creation flow as well.
+For convenience, a new Model Connection can be created as part of the Project Creation flow as well.

 A Model Connection has the following attributes: